matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

-# Reference
+# Plugins

-## `@matterlabs/hardhat-zksync-solc`
+## `hardhat-zksync-solc`

-This plugin is used to provide a convenient interface for compiling zkSync smart contracts.
+This plugin is used to provide a convenient interface for compiling Solidity smart contracts before deploying them to zkSync 2.0.

 ### Npm